 Marc Bhalla (he/him) [biracial] is a mediator and arbitrator/adjudicator who has been with our firm since 2002.
+His dispute resolution practice is separate and does not include the lawyers at our firm.

 Marc earned the Chartered Mediator (C.Med) and Chartered Arbitrator (C.Arb) designations of the ADR Institute of Canada – the nation's most senior official designations for mediators and for arbitrators.
 He has extensive professional and personal experience with problem solving.
+Marc serves on administrative tribunals at the provincial and municipal levels.

 Marc actively writes about conflict management and has been widely published, including in several peer-reviewed academic publications.
 He has spoken from coast-to-coast across the country and in the United States, at an array of courses, conferences and interactve workshops.
 Marc has delivered keynote addresses in conferences presented in Regina, Saskatchewan and at International Mediation Awareness Week.